Maia-Everett/lintian.eu/_posts/2023-11-18-warcraft-retrospective-2.md

 [^lothar]: Just Lothar for now.
 His first name, Anduin, after the river from *The Lord of the Rings*, won't be revealed until Warcraft 2, consistent with the setting evolving from "generic quasi-medieval Europe" into more Tolkien-inspired fantasy.
 [^kingdom]: Known as the Kingdom of Stormwind in modern lore.
 [^wrynn]: "Wrynn" is clearly intended to be a given name here, not a family name.
 The name of Llane's father, known in modern lore as [Barathen Wrynn](https://warcraft.wiki.gg/wiki/Barathen_Wrynn), has a complicated history.
 We'll talk about it when we get to the installments that retconned it --- twice.
-[^chronology]: In the modern chronology, Medivh was born in year 45 before the Dark Portal, but I don't know if it's right to say that the difference between the calendars is 514 years (559 &minus; 45), since practically *everything* about the Warcraft 1 manual has since been retconned.
+[^chronology]: In the modern chronology, Medivh was born in year 45 before the Dark Portal, but I don't know if it's right to say that the difference between the calendars is 604 years (559 + 45), since practically *everything* about the Warcraft 1 manual has since been retconned.
 To my knowledge, no later source establishes what event served to establish the initial year of the Warcraft 1 calendar.
+Also, in this calendar, orcs appear at Stormwind Keep in year 583, so clearly the Dark Portal was already operational by then.
+The chronologies don't match, period.
 [^swamps]: The implication here is that the swamps formed *after* the orcs arrived, consistent with the orc manual claiming that their mere presence defiles the land around them.
 [^hordes]: There's no mention of a singular capital-H Horde.
 [^archer]: Human.
 Elves of any kind aren't part of Warcraft lore yet.
 [^diablo]: Which also hasn't been invented yet.
 Diablo 1 won't come out until 1997.
 [^garona]: She's unambiguously identified as half-human in the manual.
-Of course, it makes little sense even here because orcs have only been to the human world for fifteen hears when the story begins, not enough time for an adult half-human half-orc to exist.
+Of course, it makes little sense even here because orcs have only been to the human world for fifteen years when the story begins, not enough time for an adult half-human half-orc to exist.
 [^portal]: It's not named.
 Also it's described very differently from the Dark Portal first seen in Warcraft 2.
 [^pink]: This is 1994.
 Humans are white unless noted otherwise.
 Humans from European-coded societies are *definitely* white.
 [^warlocks]: The type of magic wielded by warlocks is, of course, unnamed.
 "Arcane" seems to be a catch-all term for magic in general, not a specific type of magic as it became later.